Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

-Moreover, at $\sqrt{s} = 240$\,GeV we find a similar $-2\%$ relative difference with respect to the SM prediction (43.87~fb) at NLO EW.
-Nevertheless, since the ISR effect beyond NLO can reach $\mathcal{O}(10\%)$ at 240 GeV~\cite{Denner:2003yg}, we focus on $\sqrt{s} = 365$ and 550\,GeV, where the higher-order ISR effects are only at the few permille level.
+Moreover, at $\sqrt{s} = 240$\,GeV we find a similar $2\%$ reduction relative to the SM prediction (43.87~fb) at NLO.
+Nevertheless, the ISR effects beyond NLO can reach several percent around 240 GeV~\cite{Denner:2003yg}, due to the kinematical effect near the $Zh$ production threshold, we therefore focus on $\sqrt{s} = 365$ and 550\,GeV cases.
+At larger $\sqrt{s}$, our process is dominated by the $WW$-fusion channel and away from the threshold region of $Zh$ production, thus the beyond NLO ISR effects are only at the few permille level~\cite{Denner:2003yg}.
+We note that the NLO ISR effects are consistently taken into account in our calculation through the real corrections.
 We also investigate the $Zh$-mediated process $e^+e^- \to h \, \mu^+\mu^-$ and find much smaller cross sections of $ 4.04\,(1.72)$~fb at $\sqrt{s} = 365\, (550)$\,GeV.
-Hence, the process $e^+e^- \to h \, \nu\bar{\nu}$ is advantageous in probing new physics effects due to large $WW$-fusion contributions.
+Hence, the process $e^+e^- \to h \, \nu\bar{\nu}$ is advantageous in probing new physics due to large $WW$-fusion contributions.

-We emphasize that this indirect probe at future $e^+e^-$ colliders is complementary to the direct searches for new physics.
-At the LHC, single production of an additional scalar via gauge interaction is suppressed by the $h$-$H$ mixing, whereas production through Yukawa interaction is highly model dependent.
+We emphasize that this indirect probe at future $e^+e^-$ colliders complements direct searches for 2HDM.
+At the (HL)-LHC, single production of an additional scalar via gauge interaction is suppressed by the $h$-$H$ mixing, whereas production through Yukawa interaction is highly model dependent.
 Although electroweak pair production of additional scalars, e.g., $pp \to W^+ \to H^+ H$ is not suppressed by the mixing, the production rates decrease rapidly with increasing scalar masses.
-While at $e^+e^-$ colliders, if the collision energy is sufficiently high, e.g., in the benchmark with $\sqrt{s}=550$\,GeV and $m_H=400$\,GeV, the process $e^+e^-\to Z^*\to ZH$ becomes accessible, but its cross section remains suppressed by the mixing and vanishes in the alignment limit.
-In contrast, for $e^+e^- \to h\, \nu\bar{\nu}$ we show that the EW corrections can be sizable even in the alignment limit, thereby providing an important complementary window to probe the model.
+While at $e^+e^-$ colliders, if the collision energy is sufficiently high, e.g., in the benchmark with $\sqrt{s}=550$\,GeV and $m_H=400$\,GeV, the process $e^+e^-\to Z^*\to ZH$ becomes accessible, its cross section remains suppressed by the mixing and vanishes in the alignment limit.
+In contrast, for $e^+e^- \to h\, \nu\bar{\nu}$ we show that the difference in cross sections between the 2HDM and the SM at NLO EW can be sizable even in the alignment limit, thereby providing an important complementary window to probe the model.